rticommunity/rtiperftest/srcDoc/custom_types.rst

 Custom Types
 ============

-*RTI Perftest* allows the user to add their own `idl` types, instead of using the one provided by default.
+*RTI Perftest* allows the user to test the performance of their own datatypes defined via 'idl', instead of the one provided by default.
 The purpose of this feature is to get a closer approximation to the performance behavior of the user's final system.
-The main reason why using one type or another will result in different outputs for latency and throughput is the serialization and deserialization times.
+The main reason why using one type or another will result in different results for latency and throughput is that serialization and deserialization performance depends on the complexity of the datatype.

-This feature is designed to work for regular data, *DynamicData* and *FlatData* types.
+This feature is designed to work for regular data, DynamicData and FlatData type definitions (required to test Connext DDS FlatData and/or Shared Memory ZeroCopy features).
+This feature is only implemented for *Traditional C++*.

-**Note 1:** For *DynamicData*, the way this is implemented is by representing the data as a regular *idl* generated type, and then, internally use the *DynamicData* type support representation equivalent for that type as well as build the samples with the *DynamicData* API.
-Hence, providing the *idl* structure is required to the user.
+**Note 1:** *DynamicData* testing uses the Connext DDS *DynamicData* API to serialize/deserialize/copy and otherwise manipulate a data structure instead of compiled type support-generated functions from the user's type definition file.
+However, for Perftest to do this with a user's datatype, the user must still provide their datatype definition in an *idl* file with which *DynamicData* will use a compiled/generated function to access the typecode for the datatype.

-**Note 2:** The use of *Flat Data* requires the generation of a regular type as well due to the current implementation.
-See especific notes in a dedicated section below.
+**Note 2:** To test *Flat Data* serialization/deserialization of user data types requires the user to define both a regular datatype and a *FlatData* variant.

-To simplify testing using this feature.
-Some working examples can be found and used under `resource/exaples_customType`.
+See specific notes in the section **Custom Types + `FlatData`** below.

+The simplest way to begin testing your own types is to begin with the working example found in 'resource/examples_customType'.
+You can copy the examples and modify the example `ìdl` with your own datatype definition for the various testing scenarios, regular, *DynamicData*, *FlatData* (needed for *ZeroCopy*).

 How does it work
 ~~~~~~~~~~~~~~~~

-*RTI Perftest* default type resembles the following (with some variations depending on
+*RTI Perftest* default datatype resembles the following (with some variations depending on
 the use of *Keyed data*, *Flat Data*, *Unbounded Types* or *Zero Copy*):

 .. code-block:: c